-American mezzo-soprano and, later, soprano, Janis Martin, was born in Sacramento, California on 16 August 1939.
+American mezzo, later, soprano, and teacher Janis Martin, was born in Sacramento, California on 16 August 1939.
 She studied singing first in Sacramento with Julia Monroe and then in New York with Lili Wexberg and Otto Gruth.
 Her operatic debut, aged twenty-one, was as Theresa in La sonnambula at San Francisco Opera.

 Janis Martin retired to Nevada County, California, in 2000, still giving singing lessons and occasional concerts and recitals, and she died on 13 December 2014 aged seventy-five.